YouriBrosky/AngularTraining/_assignments/markdown/3.dependency-injection/optional.md

 1. Change the title of the window to the selected book.
 Which component should be responsible for this?

-### BookHighlighterDirective 2.0
+### BookReservedDirective 2.0
 If you have not yet finished the assignment [@Directive](../2.template-syntax/optional.md#@Directive), do that first.
 It is the basis for this assignment.
 This directive is not according to the StyleGuide, because it interacts with a DOM element directly.
 Angular provides a service that adds the possibility to interact with DOM elements, even when you are not in the browser.
-Angular made it a *Best Practice* to always use this service, so migration to server side rendering can be done without issues.
+Angular made it a *Best Practice* to always use this service, so advanced features like migrating to server side rendering can be done without issues.

-1. Inject the service `Renderer2` into the `BookHighlighterDirective`.
+1. Inject the service `Renderer2` into the `BookReservedDirective`.
-2. The renderer service has 2 methods: `addClass`/`removeClass`.
-Rewrite the code to apply the classes using this method.
+2. The `renderer` service has a method to set the style, called [setStyle()](https://angular.io/api/core/Renderer2#setStyle).
-  Unfortunately, this is a bit more code then we previously had.
-However, the directive is now portable to a server environment, which makes the extra code worth it.
+  Refactor the code using this method.

 Now that we know how to use injection, we don't need the separate `@Input` to get a reference to the element the directive is on.
 Angular can inject this element for us.

-1. Add `private bookElement: ElementRef` to the constructor of `BookHighlighterDirective`.
+2. Inject the element of type `ElementRef` into the `BookReservedDirective`.
 2. The `ElementRef` has a property `nativeElement`, which is the same HTML Element as we got from the template.
-The `nativeElement` is what the `renderer` needs to set the class.
+The `nativeElement` is what the `renderer` needs to set the style.
-3. Remove the `template reference variable` and the `[]`-syntax from the template of `ShelveComponent`.
+3. Remove the `template reference variable` and the `[]`-syntax from the places where `BookReservedDirective` is used.
-  This makes the `BookHighlighterDirective` easier to use, because the API surface has become tinier.
+  This makes the `BookReservedDirective` easier to use, because the API surface has become smaller.

 ### Observables

 #### Error handling
 You should always handle errors when working with Observable or Promises, at least with a message to the user to inform them what went wrong.
-Fot http-calls, this is twice as important, because the user does not see any errors if they are note handled.
-For them, the application just breaks.
+Fot http calls, this is even more important, because the user does not see any errors if they are not handled.

 1. Show an error message to the user when a http call fails.
-You can simulate this, by changing something in the url in the GET call.
+You can simulate this, by changing the URL in the `books.service`.

 #### multiple `subscribe`s
 It can happen that there are multiple components listening for the same http-call, or that a new component is rendered in the DOM which makes the entire Observable run again.